caketaster/I-Think-Therefore-I-Drink/README.md

 Currently when a user updates one of his/her cocktail recipes it is not sent to the Admin for approval.
 This is a feature I would like to add to prevent abuse of the site, though could not find a way to include in in my current site iteration.

 Other useful future additions could be rating system for cocktails where users could rate cocktails on a 1-5 star scale, and an option to list cocktails in order of rating, highest to lowest.

+Card text is clipped to make sure all cards are the same size.
+Some text styling (fade-out/ellipsis on clip) would make the site slightly more attractive.

 # Data Model
 There is one custom data structure associated with *I Think, Therefore I Drink*: the post model.
 The post model is used to store the data for each cocktail recipe.